 It is the student's responsibility to notify the Dean of Students Office, the Health Services Office, and instructors of any chronic medical problem.
-Accomodations and adjustments will be considered when appropriate.
+Accommodations and adjustments will be considered when appropriate.

-Non-degree, Non-matriculated Students
+Non-degree, Non-matriculated Students (Not Currently in High School)

-Non-degree, non-matriculated students are individuals who have not yet selected a program, although they have been formally admitted to the College.
-Non-degree, nonmatriculated students are not required to submit an official high school or college transcript until they enroll into a degree or certificate program.
+Non-degree, non-matriculated students (not currently in high school) are individuals who have not yet selected a program, although they have been formally admitted to the College.
+Non-degree, non-matriculated students are not required to submit an official high school or college transcript until they enroll into a degree or certificate program.
 They may register only as part-time students (11 or less credits per semester) and enroll on a course-by-course basis.
 These students may have the credits applied toward a degree or certificate upon declaration of degree status.
 Non-degree, non-matriculated students are not eligible for financial aid.
 A student who has accumulated 12 or more credits is required to declare a degree or certificate program and become a matriculated student in order to continue enrollment at the College.